 All piping downstream of the line pressure regulator

-Maximum deliver capacity of pipes of different diameters and lengths in cubic feet of gas per hour for an initial pressure of 2.0 PSI and a gas of .06 specific gravity.
+Maximum deliver capacity of pipes of different diameters and lengths in cubic feet of natural gas per hour for an initial pressure of 2.0 PSI and a natural gas of .06 specific gravity.

-Maximum deliver capacity of pipes of different diameters and lengths in cubic feet of gas per hour for an initial pressure of 7 inch water column with a 0.5 inch water column pressure drop and a gas of 0.6 specific gravity
+Maximum deliver capacity of pipes of different diameters and lengths in cubic feet of natural gas per hour for an initial pressure of 7-inch water column with a 0.5-inch water column pressure drop and a natural gas of 0.6 specific gravity

 - Review Participation Requirements

 - Download and Submit Your Application (Download PDF, 158 KB)

 - Secure approval of SoCalGas and the municipal inspector